GustavoNazarioPerez/nazario.sh/content/posts/oops-i-did-it-again.md

 In all seriousness though, this was just too cool to refuse.
 Maybe one day I'll turn my back on the city and do a random jigsaw puzzle, today is not that day.

-[^1]: At the end of the day this site if just files on both [GitHub](https://github.com/GustavoNazarioPerez/nazario.sh) and my laptop so using something like [grep](https://en.wikipedia.org/wiki/Grep) does the trick.
+[^1]: At the end of the day this site is just files on both [GitHub](https://github.com/GustavoNazarioPerez/nazario.sh) and my laptop so using something like [grep](https://en.wikipedia.org/wiki/Grep) does the trick.